rewardtokenBSC/RewardToken-BSC/README.md

 ## Reward Token

-The most rewarding Bsc token
+The most rewarding token on the Binance Smart Chain!